Dingwall: Sport

-Dingwall is the home of football team Ross County, who won promotion to the Scottish Premier League in 2012 and finished the 2012/13 season in fifth place.
+Dingwall is the home of football team Ross County, who won promotion to the Scottish Premier League in 2012, finished the 2012–13 season in fifth place and currently play in the Scottish Championship.
 Despite the town's small population, Ross County attract sizeable crowds to Victoria Park from across the whole surrounding area.
 The team reached the 2010 Scottish Cup Final, having knocked out Celtic in the previous round.
 Ross County won their first piece of major silverware in 2016, winning the Scottish League Cup by beating Hibernian 2–1 in the final.

-Transport

-Dingwall railway station has been on what is now called the Far North Line since about 1865.
-It also serves the Kyle of Lochalsh Line.